LeetLLM

 rollback eventstale warning spikeblocked listing exposurebroken alert floodunsupported escalations

 For scoring systems with delayed labels, canary monitoring should pause wider promotion until enough outcomes arrive.
-A model that hasn't failed yet is not the same as a model that has passed.
+A model that hasn't failed yet isn't the same as a model that has passed.

 Continuous training is appropriate when a schedule or monitored condition creates a candidate run.
 It should never skip data validation, offline comparisons, or a promotion record.
-The pipeline's value is not automation alone; it is refusing untraceable changes.
+The pipeline's value isn't automation alone; it's refusing untraceable changes.

 ArtifactAcceptance condition